moveit/moveit2_tutorials/doc/how_to_contribute/how_to_write_how_to_guides.rst

    - If you think people may regularly find this particular guide by mistake, add links to the proper resource.

 #.
-Write the specific learning objectives (i.e. what the reader will know when they finish reading this how-to).
+Write the specific learning objectives (i.e., what the reader will know when they finish reading this how-to).

 #.
 Add any system or equipment requirements for this how-to so users know if this how-to is appropriate for them.